danhof1/CSC20-Projects/README.md

 Sample 2:
 Please enter the size of the Fibonacci sequence: 1 That is invalid, please try a number greater or equal to 2

+Lab 3:
+Sieve Prime Numbers

+Sieve Prime Number Algorithm

+Background
+Sieve of Eratosthenes is an algorithm that is used to find prime numbers within a set of ordered values.
+The algorithm works off a list.
+It starts off at the beginning and then starts to eliminate composite numbers, from that list.
+The process is done by starting with the first number of the list, then dividing each of the preceding numbers, by that number.
+Any number that produces a whole number, is determined not to be prime, and crossed out of the list.
+Bellow is the example of this algorithm in Theory.
+1	2	3	4	5	6	7	8	9	10	11	12	13	14	15	16	17	18	19	20

+Starting with this list at 2, we divide each number after it to see which one is composite.
+We then cross out the composite numbers and have the following list after.
+1	2	3	4	5	6	7	8	9	10	11	12	13	14	15	16	17	18	19	20

+From this, you can see that 4, 6, 8, 10, 12, 14, 16, 18, 20 are all composite numbers and have been crossed off the list.
+Now divide the remaining number by the next non crossed out number.
+In this case, this is going to be number 3.
+By dividing all the remaining numbers by three and crossing out the composite number we now have the following.
+1	2	3	4	5	6	7	8	9	10	11	12	13	14	15	16	17	18	19	20

+From this, you can see the only numbers that remain in the list are 1,2,3,5,7,11,13,17, and 19.
+Which are all of the prime numbers from 1 and 20.
+So the following question remains.
+When should this algorithm stop?
+The answer is simple.
+The stopping value or number in the list is a value that will be less than the square root of the largest number.
+With this case the largest number within the list is 20.
+The square root of 20 is close to 4.
+So the last number to use in the list will be 3 and the algorithm can stop at 3.
+As you can see, when we did this, only prime numbers remained.

+Project Specs
+You will do a computer program that will ask the user to enter the size of a list.
+The size of the list will go from 1 to the size entered by the user.
+Your program will implement the sieve algorithm to create a list of prime numbers from 1 to size of list.
+The size of the list cannot be less than 2.
+Each step of the list algorithm should be printed to the screen like the documentation.
+No boxes or strike throughs are needed.
+However, the composite numbers must be kept and shown that they have been eliminated.
+The loops used must stop when the square root of the max number has been reached.

+What I would like to see from you all first:
+1. A well-planned approach to solving this problem.
+Show or indicate to the instructor that you understand the algorithm and know what will be needed to solve this program or project.
+2. The project broken into smaller pieces and indicate to the instructor which piece should be solved first.
+3. Then write the code, test each piece, and get it working, BEFORE starting on the next piece of the project.
+4. Combine the pieces and then get the function working completely.
+Test the program with larger lists that the example and verify that you have the expected output.